 Roll a 16 g ball of red flower paste/sugar paste mix.
 Form a cone and make a hollowing using a ball tool.

 Use your fingers to deepen the hollowing and to thin the sides of the hat.

 Roll an 8 g ball of white flower paste/sugar paste mix.
 Form a sausage.
 Stick it around the bottom of the hat.
-Use the finer side of the dresden tool to texture it.
-Roll a 8 mm ball of white flower paste/sugar paste mix.
-Texture it with the dresden tool and stick it to the hat.
+Use the fine end of the dresden tool to texture it.

-Dust the figure using grey and red dust.
+Dust the cake topper using grey and red dust.